near/docs/docs/2.build/1.chain-abstraction/chain-signatures/chain-signatures.md

 - The NEAR address (e.g., `example.near`, `example.testnet`, etc.)
 - A derivation path (a string such as `ethereum-1`, `ethereum-2`, etc.)
-- The MPC service's public key (see the tip bellow for the MPC service public keys)
+- The MPC service's public key (see the tip below for the MPC service public keys)

 We provide code to derive the address, as it's a complex process that involves multiple steps of hashing and encoding: